-Music History.
-MHL 341, 342, 447.
-Repertoire and Pedagogy.
-MUP 451, 481; two semester hours selected from MUP 453 or 454 or a repeated enrollment of MUP 451.
+Also required are two semester hours selected from MUP 453 Song Literature or 454 Song Literature or a repeated enrollment of MUP 451 Reper-

 Diction.
-MUP 250; three semester hours of diction for singers-Italian, German, French.
+Three semester hours of MUP 250 Diction for Singers is required in Italian, German, and French.

 Conducting.
-MUP 209.
+MUP 209 Beginning Choral Conducting is required.

 Major Performing Medium.
-Sixteen semester hours of MUP 127 and 16 hours of MUP 327 to attain a proficiency level necessary to meet the graduation recital requirements.
-A half recital (MUP 495) and a full recital (MUP 496) are required.
+Sixteen semester hours of MUP 127 Studio Instruction and 16 semester hours of MUP 327 Studio Instruction are required to attain a proficiency level necessary to meet the graduation recital requirements.
+A half recital (MUP 495 Solo Performance) and a full recital (MUP 496 Solo Performance) are required.